lite-xl/lite-xl.github.io/docs/developer-guide/views-examples.md

 ![Screenshot of a ToolBarView example][screenshot-toolbarview]

+A toolbar is a GUI component that allows mouse-driven activation of commands by pressing buttons.

 ### Creating a plugin

 Before reading further, it may be useful to refresh Lua basics by reading the [Lua manual][learning-lua].